-The Mitch Russell Memorial Fund for TRU Rescue Dogs with Heartworm Disease is established to honor Mitchell (Mitch) Wood Russell who recently passed at the age of 23.
+The Mitch Russell Memorial Fund for TRU Rescue Dogs with Heartworm Disease is established to honor Mitchell (Mitch) Wood Russell who suddenly passed away in 2019 at the age of 23.

 Mitch was a gentle, kind, and selfless person.
 Everyone who met Mitch felt loved and knew that he would be there for them, always.
 He had a deep-rooted love for all the world’s creatures and a special place in his heart for rescue animals.
 Mitch and his girlfriend Samantha Prager recently adopted a big, white dog they named Ghost (previously known as Marshmallow) from TRU Rescue.